nhsengland/datascience/docs/our_work/c339_sas.md

 ---
-layout: base
 title: Creating a Generic Adversarial Attack for any Synthetic Dataset
+summary: Can the privacy of a generated dataset be assessed through downstream adversarial attacks to highlight the risk of reidentificiation
 permalink: c339_sas.html
 ---

-> | "Can the privacy of a generated dataset be assessed through downstream adversarial attacks to highlight the risk of reidentificiation "

 An extensible code was developed to apply a suite of adversarial attacks to synthetically generated single table tabular data in order to assess the likely success of attacks and act as a privacy indicator for the dataset.
 Using this information then informs the generation and information governance process to ensure the safety of our data.